-- Operations identified a single point of contact responsible for ensuring dissemination of revised OP's to frontline staff. - CFOP's are discussed and reviewed during various meetings to include QI Team Meetings. - Training has been and continues to be improved to address family engagement, safety planning, quality assessments and other areas. - QM has partnered with Training to review results and issues associated with Request for Action and identified deficiencies.
+- Operations identified a single point of contact responsible for ensuring dissemination of revised Operation Procedures (OP) to frontline staff. - OP's are discussed and reviewed during various meetings to include QIT meetings. - Training has been and continues to be improved to address family engagement, safety planning, quality assessments and other areas. - QM has partnered with Training to review results and issues associated with Request for Action and identified deficiencies.